smartcontractkit/solana-prediction-game/README.md

   }
   ```

-- How to transfer solana tokens from an escrow account(account with known private key) to public address (Escrow to User)
+- How to transfer Solana tokens from an escrow account(account with known private key) to a public address (Escrow to User)
   NB: this is to be done on the backend to ensure your Wallet Secret Key is unexposed.

   ```
   async function SendOneLamportToUserAddress(withdrawAddress, amount) {
     // connect to solana cluster